-(c) Free ferry travel is valid for same day return and extended stay return ferry services.
+(c) Free ferry travel is valid for same day return, extended stay and same day return ferry services.

 (d) Quokka club members must be booked to travel with one adult fare.
 There is a maximum of two Quokka Club members per one adult fare.

-(g) Bookings must be made in advance over the phone direct to Rottnest Express Reservations team.
+(g) Bookings must be made in advance online or over the phone direct to Rottnest Express Reservations team.
 Bookings cannot be processed through third party booking agents.
 If taking advantage of a Rottnest Express Promotion or redeeming a gift voucher for adults, bookings for adults can be made online before calling the Rottnest Express Reservations team to add your Quokka Club members to the booking.

 (h) Quokka Club members must check in at the counter to collect their boarding pass and have their Quokka Club passport stamped.